 Organizations have implemented various strategies to effectively address this shortage in the supply chain.
 These include the development of existing employees, talent retention programs, skills enhancement initiatives and diversification of recruitment sources as key initiatives.

 In addition, the use of technology and automation is critical.
-In the following section, we will highlight several ways companies are using technology to counteract the labor shortage.
+In the following section, we will highlight several ways in which companies are using technology to counteract the labor shortage.
 These include the use of Big Data, Robotic Process Automation (RPA) and the Internet of Things (IoT).

 By implementing IoT sensors and devices, routine tasks can be automated, reducing the reliance on manual labor.
 This measure helps companies to overcome the general labor shortage in logistics and it is estimated that it can be applied to 60% of manufacturing tasks.
 This not only increases efficiency, but also minimizes the risk of disruption due to labor shortages.

 A closer look shows that IoT also facilitates predictive maintenance and real-time status monitoring.
-IoT sensors make it easier to monitor conditions in facilities, including:
+IoT-Sensors make it easier to monitor conditions in facilities, including:

-• Moisture
+- Moisture

-• Temperature
+- Temperature

-• Indoor air quality
+- Indoor air quality

-This not only contributes to the longevity of equipment, but also optimizes operational processes.
+This not only contributes to the longevity of the equipment, but also optimizes operational processes.
 The integration of IoT into logistics and supply chain management acts as a multiplier - companies can now achieve more with fewer human resources.

 Workforce development and training programs